sauravb777/Steering-Under-Compression/README.md

 ### `data/vectors/`

-* 105 extracted steering vectors
+* 105 extracted steering vectors, one per cell
-* Unit-norm `.npy` files, one per cell
+* Unit-norm `.npy` files

 ### `method_notes/`

-* Preregistration and dated method notes for every analysis decision
+* Preregistration and dated method notes for each analysis decision
-* Parser versions (v2, v2.3, v2.3.1)
+* Parser versions (v2, v2.3, and v2.3.1)
 * Censored E* convention and Option C pooling notes
 * Materials corresponding to the paper's Appendix A deviation ledger